The Flicker: Release

 An unfinished version of The Flicker was previewed at the Film-Makers' Cinemathèque in New York on December 14, 1965.
-The final version premiered there on February 13, 1966 with a private screening.
+A private screening of the completed film was held there on February 13, 1966, and it had its public premiere the following month.
 Each of the Cinematheque's screenings had a doctor on-site.
 The film began to find a larger audience that September through the fourth New York Film Festival at Lincoln Center.

 Conrad programmed a digital version of The Flicker for the Amiga computer during the 1980s.
 After a lab destroyed the original film, Mekas's Anthology Film Archives helped preserve a copy of The Flicker.
 The film is now part of Anthology Film Archives' Essential Cinema Repertory collection.

 Reception

 The Flicker often prompted strong reactions from audiences.
 Mekas noted that most viewers walked out of the first screening.
 For some people, the film induced headaches or vomiting.
 Although the frames are entirely black or white, many people report seeing movement, shapes, or colors.

+After the film's premiere, East Village Other reviewer Richard Preston called it "a true avant-garde 'film' and/or experience and one that I can't recommend to anyone except the truly adventurous", adding that "On second thoughts maybe this is not only avant-garde but revolutionary also."
 P. Adams Sitney, in his 1969 article defining structural film, characterized the structure of The Flicker as "one long crescendo–diminuendo ... with a single blast of stereophonic buzz".
 He wrote that the film "brought a new clarity to Kubelka's Arnulf Rainer".
 Filmmaker Malcolm Le Grice also likened the film to Arnulf Rainer but noted that the former focused on autonomic reactions to the strobe rate as well as the "awareness of gradually changing modes of perception."
 Amos Vogel called The Flicker "a great film."